processing/pr05-grant/2024_NewBeginnings/final-reports/pr05_2024_final_report_Claudine_Chen.md

 formatting logic that was stored as algorithms in the build script are now stored as data.

 The format of the database file was selected to be a list of objects, in yaml format.
-Yaml format allows for ease of understanding any edits in the database over a tabular format, like csv.
+Yaml format allows for ease of understanding any edits in the database.
+Each edit will appear per line with the field name, making each edit easy to see using Github's interface, compared to tabular formats, like csv.
+For tabular formats, Github's interface, which shows if a row has an edit, would highlight more which contribution had and edit, but the edit itself would be harder to see, especially since the column label would be on a different line.

-The data in the database directly reflect the data in the properties files.
-This makes it intuitive to compare values in the database against the properties file.
-The ability to define if a contribution should be listed is set by a new `status` field.
+To make it intuitive to compare values in the database against the properties file, the data in the database directly reflect the data in the properties files.
+The visibility of a contribution is set by a new `status` field.
 If anything needs to be overwritten, like the categories, or maxRevision,  this is defined in the field `override`.

-The `status` field reflects if a source url is still serving the library with a value of `VALID`, and we have two states if the url is not valid. `BROKEN` indicates that the url did not serve the properties file as expected, but we will continue to check.
+For the `status` field, a value of `VALID` indicates the library is live.
+There are two states if the url is not valid; both of these states result in the library not being able to be installed. `BROKEN` indicates that the url did not serve the properties file as expected, but we will continue to check.
 This `status` value is automatically set if encountered during an update.
-If we know a library has been deprecated, then we can manually set the `status` to `DEPRECATED` and updates for library will no longer be attempted, but we still have an archive of the library.
+If we know a library has been deprecated, then we can manually set the `status` to `DEPRECATED` and updates for library will no longer be attempted.

 The value of the `override` field is an object, where any component field values will replace the existing field values.
 For example, libraries in the `broken.conf` file are